 Grant Development

-The Grant Development Office (GDO) provides assistance to College of Social Sciences faculty with the identification of funding opportunities as well as the preparation and submission of grant proposals.
-Our mission is to make available specialized information, training, and administrative support which will allow faculty to more effectively compete for extramural funds.
+The Grant Development Office (GDO) assists College of Social Sciences faculty with identifying funding opportunities and preparing and submitting grant proposals.
+We aim to make specialized information, training, and administrative support available, allowing faculty to compete for extramural funds more effectively.

 Special priority will be given to: